Let's set the stage with a little poetry reading :

 So : it wasn't a random day in any sense, it wasn't randomly tea but quite specifically tea, it wasn't "the people" that dumped the tea, it was the local aristocracy, aspiring to give the world a sign of its actual aristocratic nature, which'd be sovereignity (which strictly manifests itself as wanton destruction, that's why the birth of the Serb nation required the slaughter of Bosniaks, that's why the birth of the Turkish nation is mired by the Armenian genocide, that's what the Italians were doing in Eritrea and on and on).
 And it wasn't because taxes were high, it was because taxes were being lowered which threatened the entire structure of local privilege.
 They who have the power to tax have the power to kill, but this is not limited to overtaxation in any sense, and in this context the locals' rejection of the British power to tax is quite symptomatic.

 After all, if the conflict were purely a pecuniary matter, they'd have just stolen the tea.
 Doesn't that seem a little more reasonable ?
-It does, and the ready answer is that well, purity of thought above any pecuniary consideration is what drove them, which is why they destroyed the tea rather than use it.
+It does, and the ready answer is that well... some kind of purity of thought above any pecuniary consideration is what drove them, which is why they destroyed the tea rather than use it.
 Surely, sounds legit.
 Well... legit or not legit, that's their version.
 That's what happened according to the consumer consumables.
-And if that's what they want to believe, well... who's to argue ?
+And if that's what they want to believe, who's to argue ?

 Obviously Suzanne Verdal-McCallister will go to her grave claiming that Cohen's purpose in the world was to watch some half-wit chickie "emerge" into womanhood, and that the Boston Harbor incident was all about being nice and equalitarian and whatnot.
 Whether she actually believes the crud or not is entirely another matter, but in the immortal words of her true soulmate, Cosmo Kramer :